 EDU 100 Introduction to Education 3 hrs.

-Educational Psychology
+EDU 201 Educational Psychology 3 hrs.

 Introduction to Special Education

-Field Experience in Education
+Clinical Experience in Education

 The below courses are suggested program electives.
 Please work with your advisor to assure that these courses or alternative options will transfer to the 4-year university of your choice.